A Structural Theory of Position Bias in Transformers: Introduction

-Our analysis follows a coherent progression across increasingly realistic modeling assumptions.
-In the absence of residual connections, cumulative attention collapses onto the first token, as predicted by attention-only theory.
-Incorporating residual connections yields broad, typically U-shaped influence profiles.
-Adding a coarse content contribution, modeled as a constant plus diagonal self-attention systematically flattens these profiles.
-When we compare the predictions of this content-augmented, residual-aware theory to empirical estimates of input–output token influence in pretrained language models, we find that the predicted profiles closely match the empirical ones.
-Together, these results bridge the gap between attention-only theory and practical Transformer behavior, providing an architecture-faithful framework for understanding position bias in modern sequence models.
+Our analysis follows a progression of increasingly realistic modeling assumptions: without residual connections, cumulative attention collapses onto the first token, matching attention-only theory; adding residual connections yields broad, typically U-shaped profiles; and including coarse content contributions, modeled as a constant plus diagonal self-attention, flattens these profiles.
+Comparison to empirical input-output token influence in pretrained language models shows close agreement, bridging attention-only theory and practical Transformer behavior and providing an architecture-faithful framework for understanding position bias.

-\paragraph{Contributions.} \begin{itemize} \item \textbf{Residual-aware attention rollout.} We introduce a residual-aware formulation of cumulative attention that explicitly models residual connections as persistent identity paths, yielding a propagation model aligned with modern Transformer architectures.
+\textbf{Contributions.} \begin{itemize} \item \textbf{Residual-aware attention rollout.} We introduce a residual-aware formulation of cumulative attention that explicitly models residual connections as persistent identity paths, yielding a propagation model aligned with modern Transformer architectures.

 \item \textbf{Architectural origin of position bias.} We show that Transformer architecture alone induces broad, often U-shaped influence profiles over input positions, establishing a structural prior consistent with empirically observed position-dependent effects even in the absence of content-dependent mechanisms.